Guide to Sales Tax

 Pros and Cons of Sales Tax

 • Pro: They’re easy to calculate.
-Compared to income taxes (from estimating tax withholdings to filing a tax return), the process of paying and collecting sales taxes is easy.
-It’s a flat rate, after all.
+Compared to income taxes (from estimating tax withholdings to filing a tax return), the process of paying and collecting sales taxes is simple and straightforward.

 • Con: It puts a heavier tax burden on low-income taxpayers.
 Income taxes in the U.S. are a progressive system: The more you make, the more you pay.
 Opponents of higher sales taxes — especially in states without income taxes — argue that this disproportionally puts the burden on low-income earners, since the sales tax rate is the same no matter how much money you have.

 • Pro: Sales tax provides revenue for your state and city.
-Sales taxes fund things like the fire department, parks, and road construction.
+Sales taxes fund essential services like the fire department, public education, and road construction as well as parks and recreation, among other things.

 • Con: Sales taxes take more money out of your pocket.
 If you already pay income and property taxes, shelling out more money to the government in addition to what you pay when you file your tax return might feel painful.